 We’re not sure whey the text message used a different toll-free number, unless it’s for tracking purposes.
 But that number appears to be valid as well.

-I should note that the charge in question was for a purchase of the game Minecraft, which was done through Moneybookers in Europe.
+It should be noted that the charge in question was for an online software purchase from a company located in Europe.
 This apparently raised a flag in Bank of America’s system.
-We have also been contacted for previous “suspicious activity” a couple of months ago was when I purchased some online advertising on Facebook.
-For that I had to get a new debit card.
+We have also been contacted for previous “suspicious activity” for online advertising on Facebook.

 We’d rather have Bank of America err on the side of caution, and this is no way meant to serve as a complain against them.
 The problem that most people seem to face with such fraud alerts is that they aren’t sure if the 315 or 866 numbers are even real, and this article seeks to verify that those numbers are valid.
 If, however, the 315 number calls you and asks you for personal information, it could be spoofed.
 Typically the 315 number is only used to alert you to call the 866 number.